-Luckily, omelettes are one of the most versatile dishes you can make.
-Like a burrito or a pizza, you can choose a variety of... toppings to stuff inside your omelette.
-Consider staple combination dishes like that of a Spanish Potato Omelet, Italian Omelet, or the Greek Omelet to start with a main concept for your omelette.
+Omelettes are one of the most versatile dishes you can make.
+Like a burrito or a pizza, you can choose a variety of toppings to stuff inside your omelette.
+Consider staple combination dishes like that of a Spanish potato omelette, Italian omelette, or the Greek omelette to start with the main concept for your omelet.
 Then, you can think about replacements and tweaks to turn a fatty omelette into a lean one.

-One simple tweak, for example, is to turn a three egg omelet recipe into one that uses only two eggs.
+One simple tweak, for example, is to turn a three-egg omelette recipe into one that uses only two eggs.
 Another recipe can replace regular eggs with leaner egg whites or egg products to save calories.
 There's also healthier filling choices to pick from, like fat-free cheeses and lean meats.
-Learn how to set yourself up with a flavorful and healthy omelet that you can feel good about eating.
+Learn how to set yourself up with a flavorful and healthy omelette that you can feel good about eating.

 01 of 03

-In general, omelet recipes use three eggs.
-However, you can easily whisk one whole egg with three egg whites to create a terrific omelet with about half as many calories.
+In general, omelette recipes use three eggs; you can easily whisk one whole egg with three egg whites to create a terrific omelette with about half as many calories.

 Another option is to skip the fresh eggs altogether and use an egg substitute instead.
 If it's made mainly from egg whites, you'll save yourself a lot of calories.
-Experiment with different egg substitutes and try out a mostly egg white base in a recipe like that of a spinach omelet.
+Experiment with different egg substitutes, and try out a mostly egg-white base in a recipe like that of a spinach omelette.

 02 of 03